LasseWolter/honours-project-21-22/programming_notes.md

 ### Evaluation

 - check for possible time-shift of transcript and audio

   - there is a note about this in the ICSI notes
     - http://www1.icsi.berkeley.edu/Speech/mr/icsimc_doc/overview.txt

+- think about difference between creating frames from audio (samples) and timestamps
+  - in our evaluation we get frames from timestamps not from samples
+    - thus, dividing by 100 to get 10ms frames is correct.
+  - if you get frames from samples you need to consider the sample rate
+    - e.g. 41 000hz -> 41 000 samples per second